XiangdiWu/XiangdiWu.github.io/content/about/index.md

 She loves open source and has been contributing to various open source projects.

 She also has strong interests in various technical topics such as Artificial Intelligence, high-frequency trading, multi-factor models, and machine learning applications in quantitative finance.
-Additionally, she is passionate about building distributed systems, high-performance computing, and open-source quantitative platforms.
+Additionally, she is passionate about building distributed systems and open-source quantitative platforms.
 She loves sharing her ideas about these things in her blog.

-Currently, Xiangdi works as a junior quant researcher at Hilbert Quant and also wears the hat of Hilbert Quant Community Manager.
+Currently, Xiangdi works as a quant researcher at a top-tier quant hedge fund, and also wears the hat of Hilbert Quant Community Manager.
 She is also the co-founder of the Quant-Qlib open source project.
-For now, her main focus is to build a quant research platform for the open source community.

 While she is free, she likes writing technical blog posts, watching movies, swimming, hiking, travelling and learning languages.